 The code can be used as a reference for developing new TCF clients.

-- This optional plugin allows Remote System Explorer (RSE) to connect to remote machines using TCF as communication protocol.
+- This plugin allows Remote System Explorer (RSE) to connect to remote machines using TCF as communication protocol.

 It includes implementation of RSE services as TCF clients.